Does An Order Of Protection Go On Your Record?

 There are several states that are referred to as “seven-year states,” which only allow background checks to show criminal history information going back 7-10 years.

 In short, harassment charges will stay on your record for as long as state law allows, which in most cases is an indefinite amount of time, especially if the order is connected to a recent arrest.
-What to know how to find recent arrests?
+Want to know how to locate recent arrests?
 Use the same steps outlined above, or follow the steps for finding out do police reports go on your record.

 Harassment orders and restraining order violations are very serious matters.